Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

   #.
 Unlock your wallet when prompted to.
   #.
 Review the quoted fees and click on the :guilabel:`Publish imported listings` button.
 Careful, this is the final step, and you will be charged listing fees when clicking on that button.
   #.
 Unlock your wallet when prompted to.
   #.
-Wait until the network goes through one (1) blockchain confirmation (approximately 2 minutes), and then your listings will be live on the Particl marketplace.s
+Wait until the network goes through one (1) blockchain confirmation (approximately 2 minutes), and then your listings will be live on the :term:`Particl Marketplace'.

 Accept a Bid
 ------------

 .. attention::

-	**For your Particl Desktop client to receive any bid from buyers, it needs to be unlocked**.
+	**For your** :term:`Particl Desktop` **client to receive any bid from buyers, it needs to be unlocked**.
 New orders won't show up in your :guilabel:`Orders` page until you unlock your wallet using your password.
 To do so, simply click on the padlock icon at the top right corner of your client.

 When a buyer wants to buy something you're selling, they'll place a bid.
 To initiate a marketplace transaction with them, you must first accept the bid.
 Accepting a bid indicates to your buyer that you are accepting his order.

 .. rst-class:: bignums

   #.
-Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client.
+Navigate to the :guilabel:`SELL` page of the market menu on the left of your :term:`Particl Desktop` client.
   #.
 Click on the :guilabel:`Seller Orders` tab.
   #.
 In the :guilabel:`FILTER` section, you can check :guilabel:`Orders requiring attention` to only see orders that requires your attention or filter them by status.
   #.
 Look for any new order marked as :guilabel:`BIDDING`.